thecommercialguy/FetchExcercise/README.md

 # Fetch Receipt Processer Challange

-A webservice that allows users to post receipts and view the points awarded for validated reciepts.
+A webservice that allows users to post receipts and get the points awarded for validated reciepts.

 ## ⚙️ Installation